 Planetary ball mills can be used for the sample preparation of a wide range of sample materials, with a starting size of 5-10mm, down to a final fineness of <100µm and <1µm.
 They can also be used to prepare dry powders, suspensions or sample materials under an inert atmosphere.
 Through the continuous measurement of gas pressure and temperature, it is even possible to investigate mechanical alloying and the production of new materials.

-In the planetary ball mills, the grinding bowls rotate around their own axis, whilst orbiting around a central axis.
+During operation, the grinding bowls rotate around their own axis, whilst orbiting around a central planetary disc.
 Forces are exerted on the grinding balls and the sample, which are constantly changing direction and energy amount.
 Optimum grinding ball movements are obtained due to the design geometry and transmission ratios.